Microsoft-Project/Microsoft-Bot/.github/ISSUE_TEMPLATE/documentation-changes.md

 ---

-**Is your documentation request enhancements or fixing of errors? ** A clear and concise description of what and which file is being corrected or enhanced.
+#### Is your documentation request enhancements, addition of documents or fixing errors?
+* A clear and concise description of what and which file is being corrected or enhanced.

-**Describe what you want to add to documentation*
+#### Describe what you want to add to documentation*
-A clear and concise description of what you want to add.
+* A clear and concise description of what you want to add.